KaiiMenai/pands-project/README.md

 ## Histograms and scatter plots - what do we see?

+## Write about why chose to do PCA, correlation matrix, pairplot, and k means - what benefit is there from running this analysis?

+## LRM and logRM - why run these? what is each type designed for - how did conducting the previous analysis aid in determining the use of predictive modelling?

 # References

 UC Irvine Machine Learning Repository: Iris Data Set - https://archive.ics.uci.edu/ml/datasets/iris